Our philosophy:

 We focus on promoting children’s agencies by nurturing their imagination; curiosity and creativity through play based learning.
 In that purpose, we rely on our children’s voices that navigate our daily curriculum and learning program.
 Our intentions are to provide quality curriculum, modeling equity and children’s wellbeing through our ongoing reflective practice.
 We emphasize on having ongoing discussions with our educators, staff and families to ensure that all voices are heard and valued.
 Strong, trusting, open and respectful relationships guide all our practices and centre centred programs.

 Our service values inclusion and supports children with additional needs and developmental differences.
 We address barriers around the inclusion of children with developmental differences and disabilities.
-The Early Years Learning Framework affirms that inclusion involves embracing all children’s social, cultural and linguistic diversity (including learning styles, abilities, disabilities, gender, family circumstances and geographic location) in curriculum-decision making processes.
-All children’s experiences are recognised and valued, and that all children have equitable access to resources and participation, and opportunities to demonstrate their learning and to value differences (EYLF, p24).
+The Early Years Learning Framework affirms that inclusion involves embracing all children’s social, cultural and linguistic diversity (including learning styles, abilities, disabilities, gender, family circumstances and geographic location) in curriculum-decision making processes (EYLF, p24).
+We priorities our learning experiences on healthy eating & lifestyle, safety rules and protectivebehaviors to develop our children’s resilience, empowerment, social competence and independence.
+We teach our children to care for their world by engaging in environmentally responsible behaviors and by fostering respect for nature.

-Our service embraces diversities and individualities among our children in a family-focussed and supportive way.
+Our service embraces diversities and individualities among our children in a family-focused and supportive way.
 We acknowledge that children’s families are the most important influences in their lives and development.
-Hence, we endeavour to have our family as an active part of our centre and contribute to our shared success.
-Our partnership continues to support our families with parenting resources (Starting Blocks website, Munch & move, Office of the Children’s Guardians and others), connecting with the community support organisations and early intervention therapists for advice and tools.
-Thus, we endeavour to enrich our children’s learning at home and ensure that they get the best start to life.
+Hence, we endeavor to have our family as an active part of our centre and contribute to our shared success.
+Our partnership continues to support our families with parenting resources (Starting Blocks website, Munch & move, Office of the Children’s Guardians and others), connecting with the community support organizations and early intervention therapists for advice and tools.
+Thus, we endeavor to enrich our children’s learning at home and ensure that they get the best start to life.

 Overall, our vision is to be an active community hub where children and families in our local community can have the opportunities to connect with each other, form friendships and build support networks as needed.
 In that way, we can work together to sustain a stronger and more caring community for our children.